Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 The proposal mentioned dithering live-input frames, but I ended up with just dithering single images or turning a video into dithered images.

-The "develop" branch may have more up to date code.

 # Usage

 A "blue-noise" image is integral to dithering images.
 A generated blue-noise